MeigaHub MeigaHub

 Faithfulness

-Faithfulness measures the reliability of the generated response by the system in relation to the retrieved information.
-A higher value indicates that the response is more precise.
+Faithfulness measures the reliability of the response generated by the system in relation to the retrieved information.
+A higher value indicates that the response is more accurate.

 Example: If a RAG system generates a response that exactly matches the retrieved information, its Faithfulness would be 1.